threefoldtecharchive/info_manual3/wiki/faq/faq.md

 </li>
 <li><a href="#manual__faq?id=farmerbot">Farmerbot</a>
 <ul>
-<li><a href="#manual__faq?id=why-do-farmerbot-needs-to-wake-nodes-up-for-uptime-report-if-they-are-unused-and-shut-down">Why do farmerbot needs to wake nodes up for uptime report, if they are unused and shut down?</a></li>
+<li><a href="#manual__faq?id=why-does-the-farmerbot-need-to-wake-nodes-up-for-uptime-report-if-they-are-unused-and-shut-down">Why does the farmerbot need to wake nodes up for uptime report, if they are unused and shut down?</a></li>
 <li><a href="#manual__faq?id=can-a-farmer-opt-in-for-farmerbot-but-also-make-exemption-for-certain-nodes-to-never-be-shutdown-regardless-for-v1">Can a farmer opt in for farmerbot but also make exemption for certain nodes to never be shutdown regardless (for v1)?</a></li>
 <li><a href="#manual__faq?id=will-this-feature-require-a-master-node-that-will-never-be-shut-down">Will this feature require a master node that will never be shut down?</a></li>
 <li><a href="#manual__faq?id=concerning-the-turning-on-of-offline-nodes-at-the-end-how-does-a-farmer-decide-what-almost-full-means-what-do-we-decide">Concerning the turning on of offline nodes, at the end, how does a farmer decide what almost full means?
 What do we decide?</a></li>